zuzuviewer/lik/README.md

 # Lik

-http client written by go
+http client written by go.
+Lik read http requests from file or directory, you can use it to call many requests.

 # Usage